Skip to content

 This restriction ensures that only predictable, effect-free structs can be mutated.

-When mutating nested structures, you cannot have an immutable class in the "middle" of the path:
+When mutating nested structures, you cannot mutate through an immutable field of a class (a field not declared with var):

 struct0 := struct<computes>{A:int = 10}